PerryAsleep/StepManiaChartGenerator/StepManiaChartGenerator/docs/FAQ.md

 ## How do I prevent transitions during burst?

 See [Lateral Tightening Controls](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/LateralTighteningControls.md).

+## Why does my generated chart still transition more than it is set to?

+Transition Controls are evaluated after many other rules.
+See [PerformedChart Determination](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/PerformedChart.md#performedchart-determination) for the full order.
+When individual steps don't adhere to specific rules it is because the path with those steps is the lowest cost path when evaluating all rules in order.
+Loosening or disabling higher priority rules like [Step Tightening](https://github.com/PerryAsleep/StepManiaLibrary/blob/main/StepManiaLibrary/docs/StepTighteningControls.md) will result in charts which follow specified transition limits more closely.

 ## Why do my generated doubles tech charts sometimes get stuck on one side of the pads?